SickChill/SickChill.Wiki/Settings-explained.md

 #### Provider Priorities

 This sections allows you to enable/disable the providers you want to use and drag&drop them in the order you like them to be searched.
 Al-trough SickChill has already a large number of build-in providers it can be that your favorite provider is not yet added.
 Don't worry, SickChill has the possibility to add almost every NZB/Torrent provider that is out there.
 This can be done by adding a Custom provider.
 Especially for NZB providers it's better to set them up manually, that gives you the most flexibility and efficiency while searching.
 For more information see the explanations below.
+Click for [Jackett specific guide].

 #### Build-in NZB (and Custom) Providers